aaronwriight/aaronwriight.github.io/_pages/research.md

         <div class="abstract-text">
           <br>
           <p>
           Neither the parts nor sum of language and emotion are straightforward.
-Individuals differ in how they interpret linguistic expressions of emotion, and their own depictions are hardly more consistent.
-Accordingly, I want to ask <i><b>i</b>)</i> how we begin to map emotion onto language, and <i><b>ii</b>)</i> what mechanisms underly our ability to update these mappings on-line and in emotional contexts.
+Individuals differ in how they interpret linguistic expressions of emotion, and their own expressions are hardly more consistent.
+Accordingly, I want to ask <i><b>i</b>)</i> how we map emotion onto language, and <i><b>ii</b>)</i> what mechanisms underly our ability to update these mappings on-line and in emotional contexts.
           </p>
         </div>
       </details>